ionic-team/ng-cordova/docs/plugins/oauth/index.md

 icon-windows: true
 ---

-Use browser login flow for various oauth providers
+Use browser login flow for various Oauth providers

 ```
 cordova plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-inappbrowser.git
 ```

-When registering your application with various service providers such as Facebook or Google, it is very important to use **http://localhost/callback** as the callback / redirect uri.
+When registering your application with various service providers such as Facebook or Google, it is very important to use **http://localhost/callback** as the callback / redirect url.
 The Oauth module depends on this in order to complete the browser flow.

 ``` javascript